aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

               minCount: 1
 ```

-With this profile, if we try to validate the API we will obtain one validation violation for the scalar of parameter `a`
+With this profile, if we try to validate the API, we will obtain a validation violation for the scalar of parameter `a`
-while the scalar `b` validates correctly:
+while the scalar `b` validates correctly.

 Nested can be applied multiple times in a validation rule definition.
 For example the previous rule could be rewritten
 targeting the `apiContract:Request` node that is the parent of the `apiContract:Parameter` node: